RootReboot/ComicBookProject/README.md

 ## Project Overview

+In this project I don't use a ORM like Sequelize.

 In this capstone project, you will build all of the routing and database logic for an internal tool for a comic book publishing company called X-Press Publishing.

 The X-Press Publishing internal tool should allow users to:

 - Create, view, and update artists
 - Create, view, update, and delete comic book series
 - Create, view, update, and delete issues of a specific comic book series